coverclock/com-diag-hazer/README.md

 * base - configures and runs an Ardusimple SimpleRTK2B board as a fixed base.
 * checksum - takes arguments that are NMEA or UBX packets and adds end matter.
 * consumer - consumes datagrams and reports on stdout.
-* distance - computes the distance in meters between two coordinates.
+* dms2ds - converts coordinates in degrees minutes seconds to  decimal degrees.
 * gpstool - serves as Hazer's all purpose GNSS pocket tool.
 * client - runs Google Maps API in Firefox browser under MacOS.
+* haversine - computes the great circle distance in meters between two coordinates.
 * hazer - consumes data from a serial port and reports on stdout.
 * headless - uses inotifywait to watch headless output.
 * ngs2gmaps - converts NGS coordinates to a form usable in Google Maps.